-The handsome Australasian crested grebe or kāmana belongs to an ancient order of diving water birds found on every continent in the world.
-Three of the 22 species in this order have become extinct in the last 30 years.
+The Australasian crested grebe or kāmana are found on every continent in the world.
 Māori call the birds kāmana, and regard them as taonga/treasure.

-Kāmana have declined mainly due to introduced predators and to loss of habitat through drainage of wetlands, and the establishment of hydro schemes.
+Kāmana have declined mainly due to introduced predators; and loss habitat loss through drainage of wetlands and the establishment of hydro schemes.

 Nests can be stranded or flooded by artificial fluctuations in lake levels.
-Wash generated by motorised water craft can also swamp nests and destroy eggs while the noise can scare adult birds leaving eggs or chicks exposed to the cold or predators.
+Motorised water craft can swamp nests and destroy eggs. and the noise can scare adult birds leaving eggs or chicks exposed to the cold or predators.

 Wildlife refuge status is one of New Zealand’s highest forms of legal protection for terrestrial and aquatic wildlife habitats.
-This designation allows the Minister of Conservation to exercise discretion over permissible activities on the lake and its margins.
+This allows the Minister of Conservation to prohibit or restrict activities on the lake and its margins.

-For instance, there are restrictions on motorised boats on the lake and predator control measures will hopefully allow grebes to increase their numbers in years to come.
+For instance, there are restrictions on motorised boats on the lake and together with predator control measures, this will hopefully allow grebes to increase their numbers in years to come.

 You can help